Tulsa Community College

 Tulsa Community College is a public community college in Tulsa, Oklahoma.
 It was founded in 1970 and is the largest two-year college in Oklahoma.
 It serves approximately 23,000 students per year in classes.
 TCC consists of four main campuses, two community campuses, and a conference center situated throughout the Tulsa metropolitan area with an annual budget of approximately $112 million.
 The college employs about 2,270 people, including 280 full-time faculty and 536 adjunct faculty.
+In 2022, the Tulsa Community College established the Cyber Skills Center as a part of its workforce development initiatives.
+The center, supported by the George Kaiser Family Foundation, focuses on building a diverse tech workforce in the Tulsa area.